watchdogpolska/listy.siecobywatelska.pl-docs/users.rst

     Formularz logowania do archiwum listy dyskusyjnej

 .. note::
-    Jeżeli nie znasz swojego hasła - przejdź do rozdziału `Przypomnienie hasła`_.
+    Jeżeli nie znasz swojego hasła - przejdź do sekcji `Przypomnienie hasła`_.

 W efekcie otrzymasz miesięczne zestawienie wiadomości: